-For the reasons set forth above, this Court need not even reach the question of whether Plaintiff has developed sufficient proof that a City policy or practice was the moving force behind the criminal enterprise allegedly causing the constitutional violations claimed in this case.
-As explained above, Plaintiff has failed to present evidence sufficient to establish a widespread practice that existed at the time of Plaintiff's arrests and prosecutions, let alone one that was the "moving force" behind Watts' criminal enterprise.
-Plaintiff similarly has failed to meet the rigorous standards of municipal fault that would establish CPD was deliberately indifferent to Watts' criminal enterprise (the indisputable evidence proves CPD was not deliberately indifferent).
-Not only does Plaintiff fail to present sufficient evidence to overcome summary judgment on the first two elements of his Monell claim, he also strikes out on the third element, causation.
+For the reasons set forth above, this Court need not reach the question of whether Plaintiffs have developed sufficient proof that a City policy or practice was the moving force behind the criminal enterprise allegedly causing the constitutional violations claimed in this case.
+As explained, Plaintiffs have failed to present evidence sufficient to establish a widespread practice that existed at the time of Plaintiffs' arrests and prosecutions, let alone one that was the "moving force" behind Watts' criminal enterprise.
+Plaintiffs similarly have failed to meet the rigorous standards of municipal fault that would establish CPD was deliberately indifferent to Watts' criminal enterprise (the indisputable evidence proves CPD was not deliberately indifferent).
+Plaintiffs have failed to present sufficient evidence to overcome summary judgment on the first two elements of their Monell claim, and they strike out on the third element, causation.

-Plaintiff broadly alleges City policies and customs "facilitated and condoned" Defendant Officers' misconduct.
-(Compl., ¶86).
+Plaintiffs broadly allege City policies and customs "facilitated, encouraged, and condoned" Defendant Officers' misconduct.
+(Compl., ¶45).
 The misconduct alleged against the Defendant Officers involved robbery, extortion, and shaking down drug dealers for bribes in exchange for allowing them to continue selling narcotics.
-As Plaintiff concedes (Compl., ¶1), the misconduct at issue is the operation of a "criminal enterprise" run by Watts and Mohammed at the Ida B. Wells housing complex.
-To successfully establish the "causation" element, Plaintiff needed to develop evidence that something in CPD's supervision, control, and/or discipline of its police officers was the moving force behind the alleged criminal misconduct that violated Plaintiff's constitutional rights.
-Notwithstanding the broad framing of the causation allegations in the complaint, Plaintiff has presented no evidence to support any of these alleged "failures" of CPD.
+As Plaintiffs concede (Compl., ¶8), the misconduct at issue is the operation of a "criminal enterprise" run by Watts at the Ida B. Wells housing complex.
+To successfully establish the "causation" element, Plaintiffs needed to develop evidence that something in CPD's supervision, control, and/or discipline of its police officers was the moving force behind the alleged criminal misconduct that violated their constitutional rights.
+Notwithstanding the broad framing of the causation allegations in the complaint, Plaintiffs have presented no evidence to support any of these alleged "failures" of CPD.